prysmaticlabs/documentation/website/docs/advanced/builder.md

 **Q:** My setup is no-longer using the builder, what happened?

-**A:** The relay url may be incorrect, the relay could be down whether outdated compared to your ethereum node setup or a bug, the circuit breaker could have been triggered.
+**A:** There are multiple reasons why this could happen, including an incorrect relay URL, a relay that is offline or outdated compared to your Ethereum node setup, or a possible bug.
+Additionally, it's possible that the circuit breaker has been activated.

 **Q:** What if the earnings from the builder are lower than the local execution?